 Residual funds not used by Multifamily Hubs for each program shall be identified in the transmittal memorandum to accompany the above lists.
-These funds will be recaptured by Headquarters and will be used to restore units, where possible, to projects that had units reduced in order to be selected and to fund additional applications based on field office ratings, beginning with the highest rated application nationwide, ensuring equity among field offices as described in paragraph 4.HH. on page 28 above.
+These funds will be recaptured by Headquarters and will be used to restore units, where possible, to projects that had units reduced in order to be selected and to fund additional applications based on field office ratings, beginning with the highest rated application nationwide, ensuring equity among field offices as described in paragraph 4.WW. on pages 31 and 32 above.